Core activities of EMEUNET

 Education and Mentoring

-EMEUNET is engaged in several educational activities, in particular in conjunction with ESCET, the EULAR Standing Committee on Education and Training, but also with other standing committees.
+EMEUNET is engaged in several educational activities, in particular in conjunction with the School of Rheumatology and with ESCET, the EULAR Standing Committee on Education and Training, but also with other standing committees.

-An advanced Epidemiology Course was organized for the first time in 2012 and has been held annually since then, and the first edition of an Immunology Course was in April 2016.
+An advanced Epidemiology Course was organized, as a joint venture between EULAR and EMEUNET, for the first time in 2012 and has been held annually since then, and the first edition of an Immunology Course was in April 2016.

-At the ACR Annual Meeting 2013, meetings of three leaders in the field with a selected group of ten EMEUNET members were organized to discuss projects and career plans.
+Since the ACR 2013 meeting, leaders in the field get together with a selected group of EMEUNET members to discuss projects and career plans.
 This type of informal mentoring is organized regularly at EULAR and ACR meetings ever since.

 In 2014, EULAR made it mandatory to involve two members of EMEUNET when forming a task force to develop EULAR recommendations, thereby giving these EMEUNET members an invaluable learning opportunity.